sonofaphrodite/sonofaphrodite/README.md

 ## hi there

-im venus. you can also call me eden or rex.
+im venus. you can also call me eden or mei.

 i use hy/hymn, he/him and shi/hir. im intersex, genderfluid and gaybian.